Fall Reveal in Grand Rapids, Michigan

 The art museum sits adjacent to Rosa Parks Circle, a tree-dotted urban plaza with space for concerts.
 The plaza is a work of art itself, designed by Vietnam Veterans Memorial artist Maya Lin.
 The amphitheater features fiber-optic points in the floor representing the midnight sky over the city on January 1, 2000.

-Heading into its eighth year, ArtPrize connects artists from around the globe with local venues for an event that turns Grand Rapids itself into an art gallery.
+The biennial ArtPrize competition connects artists from around the globe with local venues for an event that turns Grand Rapids itself into an art gallery.
 New works appear in hospitals, hotels, parks and corporate buildings.
-They’re on display September 21 to October 9, 2016, and anyone can see them.
-Get Midwest Living's insider tips on the best way to explore this exhibition.

 In the heart of the city, the 6½-acre Ah-Nab-Awen Park hugs the banks of the Grand River.
 The park features replica Native American mounds and its works of art honor western Michigan's three major tribes.
 It's also home to the Gerald R. Ford Presidential Museum and connects to walking and cycling paths tracing the river and showcasing the colorful trees.